2000 METERS TO ANDRIIVKA, The Definitive War Film

 BEEF, An Ode to Imperfection

-There’s little more to say, except just go see it, if you haven’t already.
-And if you don’t believe me, check out the rave reviews in Rotten Tomatoes, the New York Times, Roger Ebert, Vox
+There's little more to say, except just go see it, if you haven't already.
+And if you don't believe me, check out the rave reviews on Rotten Tomatoes, the New York Times, Roger Ebert, Vox

 FAIR PLAY, A Joyfully Dark Tale